-- This bird was very popular because of the color of its feathers (black overall plumage with yellow undercoat).
-Because of its feathers, they were extensively hunted by the Hawaiʻian nobilities; thus resulting to their decrease in number.
+- This bird was very popular because of the color of its feathers (overall black plumage with a yellow undercoat).
+Because of their feathers, they were extensively hunted by the Hawaiʻian nobilities, thus decreasing their number.

 - The exploitation of the Americans in 1898 finally caused the extinction of this bird species.

 Reasons Why Birds Are Becoming Extinct?